Wicked (2024 film): Accolades

 For his work on the film, Paul Tazewell became the first African American male costume designer to win the Academy Award for Best Costume Design.

 Wicked received several awards and nominations.
-It received three awards at the National Board of Review, where it made history as the first fantasy film to win Best Film, and the first musical film to win since Moulin Rouge!
-(2001).
+It received three awards at the National Board of Review, where it made history as the first fantasy film to win Best Film, and the fourth musical film to win, the first since Moulin Rouge! in 2001.
 Chu received the award for Best Director, while Erivo and Grande received the NBR Spotlight Award in recognition of their creative collaboration.
 It additionally was named one of the top 10 films of 2024 by the American Film Institute.
 The AFI jury rationale states:

-Wicked soars into the stratosphere of cinema history – a modern classic born from an evergreen concoction of cultural landmarks.
-The screen has rarely seen – or heard – towering performances like those delivered by Cynthia Erivo and Ariana Grande, leaving audiences Oz-struck across generations.
-And with Jon M. Chu the wizard behind the curtain, a brilliant creative ensemble creates an immersive world where one fights for what is right while encouraging us to believe we all can fly beyond the rainbow.
+Wicked soars into the stratosphere of cinema history–a modern classic born from an evergreen concoction of cultural landmarks.
+The screen has rarely seen–or heard–towering performances like those delivered by Cynthia Erivo and Ariana Grande, leaving audiences Oz-struck across generations... with Jon M. Chu the wizard behind the curtain, a brilliant creative ensemble creates an immersive world where one fights for what is right while encouraging us to believe we all can fly beyond the rainbow.

 At the 82nd Golden Globe Awards, Wicked won Cinematic and Box Office Achievement and received nominations for Best Motion Picture – Musical or Comedy, Best Actress – Motion Picture Musical or Comedy (Cynthia Erivo), and Best Supporting Actress – Motion Picture (Ariana Grande).
 It tied with Conclave for a leading 11 nominations at the 30th Critics' Choice Awards, and won three: Best Director (Jon M. Chu), Best Production Design (Nathan Crowley and Lee Sandales), and Best Costume Design (Paul Tazewell).
-It led the 31st Screen Actors Guild Awards with five total nominations, including Outstanding Performance by a Male Actor in a Supporting Role (Jonathan Bailey), Outstanding Performance by a Cast, and Outstanding Performance by a Stunt Ensemble.
-The film also tied with multiple other films to make it the most nominated film in the ceremony's history.
+It led the 31st Screen Actors Guild Awards with five nominations including Outstanding Performance by a Male Actor in a Supporting Role (Jonathan Bailey), Outstanding Performance by a Cast, and Outstanding Performance by a Stunt Ensemble.
+Wicked tied with many others as the most nominated film in the ceremony's history.

-At the 97th Academy Awards, the film tied with The Brutalist for the second-most nominations with 10 total, including Best Picture, Best Actress (Erivo), and Best Supporting Actress (Grande).
-It ultimately won Best Costume Design for Tazewell (who became the first African American male costume designer to win the category) and Best Production Design for Crowley and Sandales.
+At the 97th Academy Awards, Wicked tied with The Brutalist for the second-most nominations with 10 total, including Best Picture, Best Actress (Erivo), and Best Supporting Actress (Grande).
+It won Best Costume Design for Tazewell (who became the first African American male costume designer to win the category) and Best Production Design for Crowley and Sandales.
 At the 75th American Cinema Editors Eddie Awards, it won Best Edited Feature Film (Comedy, Theatrical) for Myron Kerstein.
-At the 2025 Kids' Choice Awards, the film led the nominations with eight total and won three, including Favorite Movie, Favorite Movie Actress (Grande), and Favorite Song from a Movie ("Defying Gravity").
-At the 68th Annual Grammy Awards, the film's soundtrack received nominations for Best Compilation Soundtrack for Visual Media and Best Score Soundtrack for Visual Media while Erivo and Grande have been nominated for Best Pop Duo/Group Performance for their version of "Defying Gravity."
+At the 2025 Kids' Choice Awards, Wicked led with eight nominations and won three, including Favorite Movie, Favorite Movie Actress (Grande), and Favorite Song from a Movie ("Defying Gravity").
+At the 68th Annual Grammy Awards, the soundtrack received nominations for Best Compilation Soundtrack for Visual Media and Best Score Soundtrack for Visual Media, while Erivo and Grande won Best Pop Duo/Group Performance for their rendition of "Defying Gravity".